bcgov/simsbc/README.md

 login_sims()
 ```

-This function opens a browser window where you login by IDIR (for
+This function opens a browser window where you can login by IDIR (for
 internal government staff and contractors), Business BCeID, or Basic
 BCeID.
-After you login, your temporary access token will be saved to
+After you login, your temporary SIMS access token will be saved
-your R environment.
+to your R environment.

 You will need to call `login_sims()` again if your token expires or you
 clear your environment.